 - Unload cars containing liquids by connecting hoses to outlet plugs and pumping compressed air into cars to force liquids into storage tanks.

-Tank Car, Truck, and Ship Loaders state the following job skills are important in their day-to-day work.
+These are the skills Tank Car, Truck, and Ship Loaders say are the most useful in their careers: